AI in Design & Marketing

 Augmented Reality: Bringing Products to Life

-AI-powered AR technologies allow customers to visualise products in their own space before buying.
+AI-powered AR technologies enable customers to visualise products in their own space before making a purchase.
 From virtual try-ons for makeup to seeing how furniture looks in your living room, AR is creating immersive shopping experiences.

 The Ethical Implications: Navigating the AI Minefield

 With great power comes great responsibility.
-As we embrace AI in marketing, we need to be mindful of the ethical implications.
+As we adopt AI in marketing, we must be mindful of its ethical implications.

 Data Privacy: Walking the Tightrope